mgulcin/mgulcin.github.io/index.md

   title: Makbule Gulcin Ozsoy
 nav_menu_index: '0'
 ---

-I'm a Software Developer/Machine Learning Engineer, mainly working on recommender systems, ranking and information retrieval.
+I am a Software Developer & Machine Learning Engineer at Neo4j, working on LLM-based solutions for database interactions.
+My expertise includes recommender systems, ranking, and information retrieval.

-Previously, I was a Machine Learning Engineer at Meta (formerly Facebook), London, UK (Jan'21-Aug'23).
-I mainly worked on a project where I designed solutions for ranking and recommendation for an e‑commerce platform.
+Previously, I was a Machine Learning Engineer at Meta (formerly Facebook) in London, focusing on ranking and recommendation for an e-commerce platform.

-I got my BSc degree in 2008, MSc degree in 2011 and PhD degree in 2016, all from Department of Computer Engineering at Middle East Technical University (METU) (Ankara, Turkey).
+I hold a BSc, MSc, and PhD in Computer Engineering from Middle East Technical University (METU), Turkey, with a research visit at the University of Calgary, Canada during my PhD.

-I was a visiting student at University of Calgary (Calgary, Alberta, Canada) between October 2014 and August 2015.
+My work revolves around AI-driven systems that enhance search, retrieval, and data interaction.